-The World Health Organization ranks Colombia’s health care as the 22nd best in the world.
+The World Health Organization ranks health care in Colombia as the 22nd best in the world.
 This places it ahead of the United States (38), Canada (30), Australia (32), and Germany (25).

 Colombia’s medical system is one of the best in Latin America and respected internationally.
 Many clinics and hospitals are accredited by U.S. organizations, including the Joint Commission International.